 Generating DTSI and DTBO Overlay Files

-For reference, the .dtsi files associated with each platform (but organized by application) can be found in Kria app firmware
+For reference, the .dtsi files associated with each platform (but organized by application) can be found in Kria app firmware.

-Here are the three recommended ways:
+There are three recommended methods:

-Using XSCT, DTG and DTC
+Using XSCT, DTG, and DTC

 Tools and Input Required